What is mitral valve prolapse syndrome?

 Dysautonomia has many symptoms.
 The most common dysautonomia symptoms are heart palpitations (irregular/skipped/rapid heartbeats), fatigue, and abnormal chest pains, headaches, breathing difficulties (especially with exertion), anxiety, panic attacks, and depression.

-Less common symptoms of the disorder include nausea, difficulty sleeping and concentrating, and memory problems, intestinal problems like diarrhea, constipation, or delayed emptying, acid reflux, urination difficulties, and shakiness.
+Less common symptoms of the disorder include nausea, difficulty sleeping or concentrating, and memory problems, along with intestinal problems like diarrhea, constipation, or delayed emptying.
+Acid reflux, urination difficulties, and shakiness are other known symptoms of dysautonomia.

 Patients may also experience muscle twitches, muscle weakness, dizziness, fainting, pains in the neck, back, and extremities, numbness, swelling of the hands and feet, visual disturbances, skin rashes, hay fever, perspiring too much or too little, excessive thirst, salt cravings, pupil dilation, and flushes.